 “In a program like ours, (students) can build their confidence as researchers and develop their academic voice, which in turn supports their professional or consultative voice,” said Dr. Kimberly Blanchette, executive director for online business programs at SNHU.

-An MBA is a Recognized Credential
+An MBA Gives You a Recognized Credential

-An MBA Increases Your Versatility and Stability
+An MBA Can Increase Your Versatility and Stability

 Technology, including artificial intelligence and machine learning, is changing or even disrupting entire industries.

 “In the long term, MBA graduates are much more versatile employees with regard to where and how organizations can make the best use of their talents,” Blanchette said.
-“As technology takes care of the more basic types of tasks or services, employers want people who can critically think and reason, who can analyze and leverage data, which is what an MBA prepares a person to do.
+“As technology takes care of the more basic types of tasks or services, employers want people who can critically think and reason, who can analyze and leverage data, which is what an MBA prepares a person to do."

 For example, when comparing an MBA to a master’s in a related field (such as information technology, accounting or data analytics), the MBA offers a cohesive, well-rounded curriculum, which can benefit a range of professionals, whether they’re in strategic, operational, generalist or specialist positions.